The Montessori Classroom Community

 A variety of materials are provided for all levels of development to allow children to progress through the curriculum as their skills develop.

-Typical areas of a Montessori Pre-school/Kindergarten classroom include: Everyday Living; Math; Sensorial; Language; Nature Study; Geography; Science; Music; Art; Movement; Animal Care.
+Typical areas of a Montessori Pre-school/Kindergarten classroom include: Everyday Living; Math; Sensorial; Language; Nature Study; Geography; Science; Music; Art; Movement.

-Called family groupings, the classes are composed of a 3 year age span for both elementary and pre-school programs.
+Called family groupings, the classes are composed of a three-year age span for the preschool programs.

 This allows for peer teaching, broad social interactions, individual differences in learning style and pace, and creates a social community of family.

 It provides the youngest students with a graded series of role models and the older students with peer teaching opportunities for reinforcement of learning.

 Each child learns and develops at their own pace through the use of materials and lessons introduced by trained staff.

 The integrated curriculum is introduced sequentially and at the developmental level of each individual child, allowing every child to work to capacity and at their ability level.

 Within the structure of the classroom and curriculum, children are encouraged to pursue their interests, make responsible choices for themselves and direct themselves to constructive activities.